Snuzzn/Illuminate-Web-Upskilling/Week 2/README.md

 # Week 2 Exercise

 This week's exercise is a basic todo list web app.
 This will require DOM manipulation with javascript.
-I recommend watching the following YouTube video to help understand this: https://www.youtube.com/watch?v=y17RuWkWdn8.
+I recommend watching the following YouTube videos to help understand this: https://www.youtube.com/watch?v=y17RuWkWdn8 and https://www.youtube.com/watch?v=F3odgpghXzY.

 The starter files can be found in the todo-list folder.